nirmalya-at-CW/GameSessionRecordingServer/README.md

 * If it is being run for the first time, sbt will download a number of dependent JARs.
 Ensure that you are connected to 'Net and be patient.
 The whole process may take time.
 * If everything goes fine, then the HTTP Server will keep running on _localhost_ , at _port_ 9090.

+#   Example JSON messages for posting to GameSessionHandlingService

+Keys are important, values are just examples.

+##  Request to start a game (endpoint:  /start)
+    {
+        "company":"ABC",
+        "manager":"Vikas",
+        "playerID":"Nirmalya",
+        "gameName":"1Hudd",
+        "gameUUID":"A123"
+    }

+##  Response to start a game

+    {
+       "details":"SessionID: ABC.Vikas.playerID.1Hudd.A123, start recorded"
+    }

+    It is perhaps obvious how the **SessionID** is formed.
+We are simply 'dot-separating' the fields that are supplied with '/start' request.
+Ensuring uniqueness is the responsibility of the caller.
+Even if all the other fields are the same, 'gameUUID' is guaranteed to be unique.

+##  Request to start a game (endpoint:  /play)
+    {
+       "sessionID":"ABC.Vikas.playerID.1Hudd.A123",
+       "questionID":1,
+       "answerID":2,
+       "isCorrect":true,
+       "score":200
+    }

+##  Response to play a game